Child playing with the waves of a lake.

 • Keep your family entertained at the playground, petting zoo, BMX bike track or Border Pass Wakeboard Park, a cable systems wakeboard and wakeskate facility.

-• Rent a picnic pavilion or order the tastiest fries, hot dogs and ice cream from Albert’s Original & Suzys Ice Creamporium.
+• Order the tastiest fries, hot dogs and ice cream from Albert’s Original & Suzys Ice Creamporium.

 • Find accessible washrooms and rubber beach mats for wheelchairs or strollers.